-Join the City of Sarnia in celebrating Canada Day on July 1, 2025 with a community-wide celebration.
-From the Canada Day Parade at 11:30 a.m.; to family fun at Canatara Park from 11 a .m. to 4 p.m.; to live entertainment and fireworks at Centennial Park from 6 to 10:30 p.m.; there is something for everyone!
+Celebrate Canada Day with the City of Sarnia on July 1, 2026 with a full day of festivities across the community.
+From the Canada Day Parade and family fun at Canatara Park from 11 a.m. to 4 p.m.; to live entertainment and fireworks at Centennial Park from 6 to 10:30 p.m. there is something for everyone!

 Canatara Park

-Start the day off at Canatara Park from 11 a.m. to 4 p.m. for a wide range of fun for all ages and interests.
+Start the day off at Canatara Park from 11 a.m. to 4 p.m. for a wide range of attractions for all ages and interests.
 Check out the annual Canada Day Parade, Handmade Vendor Market, activities on the field, bandshell entertainment and more!

 Canada Day Parade

-Activities on the filed
+Activities on the field

 Multicultural concessions

 Stop for a bite of food at any time between 11 a.m. and 4 p.m.
 Concessions including an array of Multicultural options will be available.
-Vendors are subject to change.

 Bandshell Entertainment